 – “What now?” — asked Maggie.

-– “We’re not even halfway through” — whispered Josephine, who wasn’t sure how much longer she would be able to fight her tiredness.
+– “We’re not even halfway through,” — whispered Josephine, who wasn’t sure how much longer she would be able to fight her fatigue.

 In that instant, the roars of the Corporate Aircraft thundered above their heads.

 – “They will never let us leave,” — despaired Patrick.

 – “There must be something we can do, mum?
 Mum? ” — Marcus screamed in fear.